-9.3.1 Bickley meteorological data
+10.3.1 Bickley meteorological data

-Using the Bickley AWS data (approximately 10 km north of the fire) resulted in reasonable overall size and extent agreement with the reconstructed fire.
-The northern flank of the simulated fire matched the reconstruction well while the head fire was over predicted in the west.
-Several fire 'fingers' (arrows in Figure 10) were not predicted.
+Using the Bickley AWS data (approximately 10 km north of the fire) resulted in reasonable overall size and extent agreement with the reconstructed fire (Figure 12).
+The northern flank of the simulated head fire was slightly under predicted while the head fire was over predicted in the south.